mokojm/townshell/README.md

 ![TownShell_get_started](/Pictures/TownShell_start_screen.png)

 When starting TownShell the following are displayed :
+1) Keyboard shortcuts are displayed
-1) Right after the title, this line means that TownShell was able to find the place where your Townscaper saved filed are gathered by the game.
-If not follow these steps :
+2) This line means that TownShell was able to find the place where your Townscaper saved filed are gathered by the game.
+If not the steps on screen.

-2) The list of the five most recent Townscaper saved files is displayed.
+3) The list of the five most recent Townscaper saved files is displayed.
 The information delivered can be useful to identify you want modify

-3) Keyboard shortcuts are displayed

 4) Main commands are displayed.

 All your Townscaper saved files are backup-ed in 'backup' directory on startup.
 You'll never what you've been working on so hard !